 We will retain your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), to resolve disputes, and to enforce our legal agreements and policies.
 We will not retain your Personal Data for business purposes for more than 45 days past the end of a Service contract.

 We will retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.

 Your information, including Personal Data, may be transferred to— and maintained on— computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.

-Your Personal Data may be transferred to Service Providers outside of the EU for processing, but only where adequate protections are in place.
+Your Personal Data may be transferred to Service Providers in another country for processing, but only where adequate protections are in place.